Kingstown lifeboat disaster: The disaster

-A new lifeboat, Civil Service Number One had recently been delivered to Kingstown (now Dún Laoghaire).
-Under Coxswain Alexander Williams it went to assist the Palme.
-As she approached the Palme, the crew lowered the sails and rowed.
-Then, in full public view, the lifeboat was raised by a mighty wave and then capsized.
+A new lifeboat, Civil Service No. 7 (ON 289), had been placed at Kingstown No.2 Lifeboat Station in 1890.
+Under Coxswain Alexander Williams, it went to assist the Palme.
+As she approached the vessel, the crew lowered the sails and rowed.
+Then, in full public view, the lifeboat was raised by a mighty wave and capsized.
+The self-righting lifeboat failed to self-right.
 Some of the lifeboat crew managed to climb onto the upturned hull.
-The crew of the Palme then tried to launch their longboat, in the hope of rescuing their rescuers.
-This longboat was smashed by the waves.
-The older lifeboat Hannah Pickard, under Coxswain Horner, then went to sea.
-She was also capsized but righted herself and her crew all got back on board.
-She was driven ashore at Vance's Harbour, Blackrock.
+The crew of the Palme then tried to launch their ship's longboat, in the hope of rescuing their rescuers, but it was smashed by the waves.

+The older Kingstown No.1 lifeboat Hannah Pickard, under Coxswain Horner, then went to sea.
+She was also capsized but righted herself and her crew regained the boat.
+They continued to search for survivors for 45 minutes, until oars were lost in the terrible conditions, and the No. 1 lifeboat was washed ashore at Vance's Harbour, Blackrock.
 The Poolbeg lifeboat, under Coxswain Captain Dalton, was also launched.
 She found conditions 'impossible' and had to turn back.
 Two tugs, Flying Sprite and Flying Swallow also tried and failed.
 All hope of rescuing the Palme was now abandoned.
 On Christmas Day, 25 December, crowds watched and prayed as the Palme was being broken by the gales.
 There was widespread public and press interest.

 Rescue

-On Saint Stephen's Day 26 December, the Irish Lights steamer Tearaght under Captain McCombie managed to reach the Palme and rescue all twenty on board.
-In addition, they rescued the ship's cat.
-By then, eight bodies of the lifeboatmen had been recovered.
+On Saint Stephen's Day 26 December, the Irish Lights steamer Tearaght under Captain Thomas McCombie, managed to reach the Palme and rescue the Master, his wife and child, 17 crew, and the ship's cat.
+Capt.
+McCombie was awarded the RNLI Gold Medal.
+By then, eight bodies of the lifeboat men had been recovered.
 In time, all fifteen bodies were found.